How to make Word documents accessible

 When to use a table

-• examine a range of possibilities at a glance
+• compare information at a glance

 Do not use tables:

-• to create page layouts
+• to create page layouts or formatting, for example to simulate a grid or columns

-• a series of bulleted lists with headings and subheadings
+• a series of bulleted lists with headings

-• a single bulleted list separating information with commas
+• a single list separating information

 Make a table accessible